Travel and Migration

 Refugee and Immigration Legal Service +61 7 3846 9300

 Travelling and HIV medications

-Understanding how to get access to HIV medications – whether for treatment or as PrEP – is important for people who travel.
+Understanding how to get access to HIV medications, whether for treatment or as PrEP, is important for people who travel.
 Australian residents are entitled to ‘immediately necessary medical and public hospital treatment’ under reciprocal health care agreements with a number of countries, as are people visiting Australia from select countries.
 For information regarding these agreements visit the Medicare website.
-Medicare also recommends taking travel insurance in case your situation is not covered by these agreements.
+Medicare also recommends taking out travel insurance in case your situation is not covered by these agreements.
 Insurance is strongly recommended for the United States of America where the cost of health care is extremely high.